micropython/micropython-lib/CONTRIBUTING.md

 rules and apply linting checks.
 See the documentation for using pre-commit in [the code conventions document](https://github.com/micropython/micropython/blob/master/CODECONVENTIONS.md#automatic-pre-commit-hooks)

+While it is possible to create simple PRs from within GitHub itself, doing so is not really recommended.
+Doing so would bypass the pre-commit checks and you will end up with a PR that will potentially fail one or more CI jobs due to a commit subject/message that does not follow the format conventions, code that was not formatted using `ruff` beforehand, or for simpler things like a typo or a spelling error.

 In addition to the conventions from the main repository, there are some specific conventions and guidelines for micropython-lib: